-- (b) The amount referred to in paragraph 4 (a) above shall be settled between Uganda and Tanzania by way of set-off from Tanzania's claim against Uganda arising out of the Loan Agreement referred to in paragraph 2 above thereby further reducing Uganda's indebtedness to Tanzania thereunder. - 5.
-That in the event of any changes in the amount referred to in paragraphs 1 and 4 above, the same shall be settled between Uganda and Tanzania by way of a further set-off from Uganda's indebtedness to Tanzania arising out of the Loan Agreement referred to in paragraph 2 above. - 6.
-Any amendments shall be mutually agreed on by exchange of letters between, the two Governments: - 7.
+(b) The amount referred to in paragraph 4 (a) above shall be settled between Uganda and Tanzania by way of set-off from Tanzania's claim against Uganda arising out of the Loan Agreement referred to in paragraph 2 above thereby further reducing Uganda's indebtedness to Tanzania thereunder.

+- 5. That in the event of any changes in the amount referred to an paragraphs 1 and 4 above, the same shall be settled between Uganda and Tanzania by way Loan Agreement referred to in paragraph 2 above. - 6.
+Any amendments shall be mutually agreed on by exchange of letters between . . - 7.
 That Uganda waives claims against Tanzania under the Mediation Agreement to the extent of Shs.
-385.84 million (shillings three hundred and eighty-five million and eighty-four thousand) equivalent to United States Dollars forty-six the compensation amount payable by Tanzania to Uganda and fully settled in incharging 1... agraphs 1, 2 and 5 above. - 8. (a) That Tanzania waives all claims against Uganda arising out of the net overpayments by Tanzania in respect of the Long-term Liabilities of the Community to the extent of the amounts sel-off under paragraphs 1 and 5 above. - (b) That Tanzanla waives claims against Uganda arising out of the Loan Agreement referred to in paragraph 2 above, to the extent of the amounts set-off in paragraphs 2, 4 (b) and 5 above. - (c) That Tanzania shall be obliged to pay interest under Article 4.02 of the Mediation Agreement only on any outstanding amounts that may remain due to Uganda after the settlements in paragraphs 1, 2 and 3. - (d) That the Agreement referred to in paragraph 2 above shall be appropriately ninended to reflect the amount sel-off in paragraphs 2, 4 (b) and 5. - (e) That Uganda indemnifies Tanzania against all responsibility for the Linbiliaties it has assumed under paragraph 4 (a) above.
+385.84 million (shillings three hundred and eighty-five million and eighty-four thousand) equivalent to United States Dollars forty-six the compensation amount payable by Tanzania to Uganda and fully settled in 150.00 agraphs 1, 2 and 5 above. - 8. (a) That Tanzania waives all claims against Uganda arising out of the net overpayments by Tanzania in respect of the Long-term Liabilities of the Community to the extent of the amounts sel-off under paragraphs 1 and 3 above. - (b) That Tanzanla waives claims against Uganda arising out of the Loan Agreement referred to in paragraph 2 above, to the extent of the amounts set-off in paragraphs 2, 4 (b) and 5 above. - (c) That Tanzinia shall be obliged to pay interest under Article 4.02 of the Mediation Agreement only on any outstanding amounts that may remain due to Uganda after the settlements in paragraphs 1, 2 and 5. - (d) That the Agreement referred to in paragraph 2 above shall be appropriately numerided to reflect the amount sel-off in paragraphs 2, 4 (b) and 5. - (e) That Uganda indemnifies Tanzania against all responsibility for the Liabilia

-This letter correctly sets out the agreed terms of the set-off arrangements between our Governments and I propose that this letter and your reply thereto shall form an Agreement between our two Governments in respect of the set-off arrangements and shall constitute an amendment to clauses I to 6 inclusive of the Compensation Agreewith and shall form an integral part thereof and shall likewise enter into force on the day of signature of the Mediation Agreement."
+This letter correctly sels out the agreed terms of the set-off arrangements between our Governments and I propose that this letter and your reply thereto shall form an Agreement between our two Governments in respect of the sel-off arrangements and shall constitute an amendment to clauses 1 to 6 inclusive of the Compensation Agreement dated 24th February, 1984, and shall be construed, interpreted and real together with and shall form an integral part thereof and shall likewise enter into force on the e.c.
+Hon.
+P. C. J. O. Nyakiamo (M.P.).

-I am pleased to inform you that the understanding therein is acceptable to the Government of the United Republic of Tanzanla and therefore agree that your said of the set-off-arrangements and shall constitute an amendment to the Compensation together with and form an integral part thereof and shall likewise enter into force on the day of signature of the Mediation Agreement.
+I am pleased to inform you that the understanding therein is acceptable to the Government of the United Republic of Tanzania and therefore agree that your said of the set-off-arrangements and shall constitute an amendment to the Compensation together with and form an integral part thereof and shall likewise enter into force on the day of signature of the Mediation Agreement.